 The objective of the CARY PeaceRox Youth Violence Prevention program is to reduce school based violence and aggression against others by conducting violence prevention social cognitive groups for at-risk middle school students.
 PeaceRox uses group based social skills training and individual coaching to teach kids new skills as alternatives to aggressive and campus violence.
 This program is currently operational in the following schools districts and schools:

 Austin Independent School District:

-Bedichek Middle School, Burnet Middle School , Dobie Middle School, Garcia Middle School, Pearce Middle School, Webb Middle School & the Alternative Learning Center (ALC)
+Bedichek Middle School, Burnet Middle School , Dobie Middle School, Garcia Middle School, Martin Middle School and Fulmore Middle School.

 Del Valle Independent School District:

 Del Valle Middle School, Del Valle High School, John P. Ojeda Middle School

 The population includes middle school students who have been removed from classrooms for one or more of the following: fighting, physical aggression towards students or adults and assault on students or adults.
 In addition, these students also often display rudeness and threaten or harass students or adults.
 The students at the Alternative Learning Center have the same disciplinary issues with the added consequence of having been removed from their school for the serious nature of their offenses.